Leiyu395/KOADAI/README.md

 Link to the video: https://www.youtube.com/watch?v=QEIl2Nxot5M

 # What the project is and what it does:
 KOADAI is an obstacle-Avoidance Robot.
-It will move forward until it detects an object, then the servo motor will sweep the sensors left and right to find the best path (greatest distance).
-The robot will then move in that direction.
+It will move forward until it detects an object, then the servo motor will sweep the sensors left and right to find the best path (direction with the greatest distance).
+The robot will then turn to move in that direction.

 # How to set it up and run it:
 If you are building the same robot I am, I have links to where I have sourced the materials in the Bills of Materials (BOM) page